Services Results About Writing MKT News Let's talk

 Google quietly launched a new Advertising and Measurement Developers Hub this week, consolidating Google Ads API, GTM, GA4, Measurement Protocol, Data Manager API, and server-side tagging documentation into a single destination.
 This is a housekeeping launch, not a feature launch — but if you've been losing time hunting across five different developer sites every time you integrate conversion uploads or server-side tagging, bookmark it now.
 For teams onboarding new engineers into conversion plumbing, it's the first place to point them.
 Small quality-of-life improvement, but these add up.

-April 9, 2026
+April 9, 2026 4 stories

 Meta's engage-through attribution is rolling out now — update your reporting setup